Symphony No. 1 (Mahler): Form

 These programmatic notes were dropped starting with the 1896 performance in Berlin, because Mahler did not want the audience to be misled by such notes and their inherent ambiguities.

 First movement

-The first movement is in a modified sonata form, with a substantially slow introduction in A minor (phrygian).
+The first movement is in a modified sonata form, with a substantially slow introduction in A minor (Phrygian).
 The introduction begins eerily with a seven-octave drone in the strings on A, with the upper octaves being played on harmonics in the violins.
 A descending two-note motif is then presented by the woodwinds, and eventually establishes itself into the following repeated pattern:

-This opening, in its minimalist nature and repeated descending motif, alludes to the first movement of Ludwig van Beethoven's Symphony No. 4 in B major.
+This opening quotes the fourth movement of Johannes Brahms's Symphony No. 2 in D major, where the first half of this motif repeats several times beginning at bar 234.
+It also alludes to the first movement of Ludwig van Beethoven's Symphony No. 4 in B♭ major in its descending pattern and minimalist nature.

-This theme is then interrupted by a fanfare-like material first presented in the clarinets, and later by offstage trumpets, indicated in the score as "In sehr weiter Entfernung aufgestellt" (At a very far distance).
+This theme is then interrupted by a fanfare-like material first presented in the clarinets, and later by offstage trumpets, indicated in the score as "In sehr weiter Entfernung aufgestellt" ("placed at a very far distance").